MuskarMonish/Devtern/README.md

 # Report
-## Step 1: imported all the required libraries
+## Step 1: Imported all the required libraries

-## Step 2: reading the csv file(i.e, the dataset)
+## Step 2: Reading the csv file(i.e, the dataset)

-## Step 3: used the info() function
+## Step 3: Used the info() function

 The Pandas dataframe info() method provides information on the number of row-entries in the dataframe and the number of columns in the dataframe.
 The count of non-null entries per column, the data type of each column, and the memory usage of the dataframe is also provided.

-## Step 4: we checked the total null values in the data
+## Step 4: Checked the total null values in the data

-## Step 5: We split the data into dependent and independent features
+## Step 5: Split the data into dependent and independent features

-## Step 6: Next we used StandardScaler() function
+## Step 6: Used StandardScaler() function

 The StandardScaler standardizes the features by making the mean equal to zero and the variance equal to one
-## Step 7: We split the data into training and testing data
+## Step 7: Split the data into training and testing data
 ## Step 8: Initialized a Logistic Reggression variable with hyperparameters

 The parameter C specifies regularization strength.
 Regularization implies penalizing the model for overfitting.
 C=1.0 is the default value for LogisticRegressor in the sklearn library.